thoughtbot/maintaining-open-source-projects/book/02-community.md

 * Avoid flamewars (unless it’s your thing).
 * Review is of the code, not people.
 Keep this in mind as a contributor too.

+Remembering every person knows something you don’t know yet will help you treat everyone with care, making them feel valuable to your project, and inspiring further contributions.

-### Expectations and guilt
+## Expectations and guilt

-Maintaining an open source project can provoke some negative feelings that have proven to be a significant weight on some maintainers' shoulders.
+Maintaining an open source project can provoke some negative feelings that have proven to be a weight on some maintainers' shoulders.
 This can be so hard to deal with that it may leads to burnout and ultimately the abandonment of the project.
-Some examples follow:
+Some examples:

 * [GitHub meta-issue to “help open-source maintainers stay sane”](https://github.com/isaacs/github/issues/167)